sesh/piprot/README.md

 ### Basic Usage

-Run piprot and provide a requirements file
+Run piprot and provide a requirements file (if it's not called requirements.txt)

-    piprot requirements.txt
+    piprot base_requirements.txt

-The --verbatim arguement will output your complete requirements file, with some comments about the out of date nature of your packages
+The --verbatim arguement will output your complete requirements file, with some comments about the out of date nature of your packages.

     piprot --verbatim

-The --verbose arguement will make things a little more verbose

-    piprot --verbose requirements.txt

-The --latest argument will output just the package and version number

-    piprot --latest

-Use the --verbatim and --latest options together to get your complete requirements file, with fully updated requirements
+Using --outdated will show only the out of date requirements, pretty much the same as running `pip list -o`, except on a requirements file.

-    piprot --verbatim --latest
+    piprot --outdated

 Yep, you can use stdin as well

-    pip freeze | piprot -
+    pip freeze | piprot

 ### Tests